 Maybe it’s because I grew up watching Rudolph every Christmas as a kid, but a long time ago I realized, I’m a misfit.
 My friends are misfits as well, which means working with me won’t get the same results as everyone else.

 Isn’t that what you’re after?
 Setting yourself apart from the crowd?
-Who better to do that than misfits?
+Who better to do that than a misfit?

 Most people my age in this field have moved into management.
 I’m a misfit, as I still like creating things, not directing other people to create.

 Technology is a good thing.
 I use reliable, affordable solutions so I’m not reinventing the wheel with every new job.
 I keeps things simple so they’re lest likely to break down later.

 I look for opportunities to introduce the analogue back into an increasingly digital world, to let your humanity show.

 So you can be a misfit too, and get noticed.

 Now based in southern Illinois, I’ve worked in advertising for almost forty years (I started young).
-I’ve prostituted myself to newspapers, agencies, universities and even directed art at a New York based Fortune 500 company before running, shrieking in terror to the hinterlands to work in an environment that doesn’t suck for a living.
+I’ve prostituted myself to newspapers, agencies, universities and even directed art at a New York based Fortune 500 company before running, shrieking in terror back to the hinterlands.

 In addition, I’m also a freelance travel photographer/writer, and have somehow managed to become known as an authority on colonial era sleep habits and taverns, as well as Christmas ghost stories.

 I also run Wytchery Art, and my writings on all things creepy can be found at The Wytchery, a.k.a.
 The Gothic Curiosity Cabinet.